EvgeniiZorin/Handbook_Databases/SQL.md

 A foreign key:
 - Field in a table that references the primary key of another table
 - Makes a connection between two tables via their joint column.
 - Enforce data integrity, making sure the data confirms to some rules when it is added to the DB.
-More specifically, it *verifies that the values in one table exist in another table.*
+More specifically, it *restricts one or more columns to contain only values found in another table's primary key columns.*; thus it prevents *orphaned rows* - rows that no longer point to valid primary key (e.g. changing a customer's ID in the `customer` table without changing the same customer ID in the `rental` table);
 - It is NOT necessary to have a foreign key constraint in place in order to join two tables
 - A table might include a *self-referencing foreign key*, which means that it includes a column that points to the primary key within the same table; for example, a table about movies, where each movie has a `film_id`, can contain column `prequel_film_id` which points to the film's parent `film_id`

+`ON` clauses in the foreign key constraint:
-ON DELETE SET NULL: if in the table 1 a row is deleted, then in the table 2 that references that first table via foreign key the corresponding value is set to NULL;
+- ON DELETE SET NULL: if in the table 1 a row is deleted, then in the table 2 that references that first table via foreign key the corresponding value is set to NULL;

-ON DELETE CASCADE: if the row in the original table containing an id is deleted, then in a table referencing that table via a foreign key the entire row is deleted.
+- ON DELETE CASCADE: if the row in the original table containing an id is deleted, then in a table referencing that table via a foreign key the entire row is deleted.
+- ON DELETE RESTRICT:
+  - will cause the server to raise an error if a row is deleted in the parent table that is referenced in the child table;
+  - protects against orphaned records when rows are deleted from the parent table;
+- ON UPDATE CASCADE:
+  - will cause the server to propagate a change to the primary key value of a parent (referenced) table with a primary key to the child table;
+  - also protects against orphaned records when a primary key value is updated in the parent table;
+- ON UPDATE RESTRICT
+- ON UPDATE SET NULL

 **Create foreign key upon creation of the table**
 ```sql